openhab/openhab-addons/bundles/org.openhab.binding.smsmodem/README.md

 ## Thing Configuration

 The *smsmodembridge* thing requires at least two parameters to work properly (serialPortOrIP, baudOrNetworkPort).
-Depending on the nature of the connection (direct serial modem, or serial over network), this two field will be used differently :
+Depending on the nature of the connection (direct serial modem, or serial over network), this two fields will be used differently :

 | field | direct serial modem   | serial over network                  |
 |-------|--------------------------|-----------------------------------|